txrxrxr/tictactoe/README.md

 # tictactoe

-A simple tictactoe implementation to be used as a basis for CMPUT 402 assignments on collaborative software development.
+A simple tictactoe implementation used to demo certain concepts and tools for CMPUT 402